assoyas/TES3MP-Scripts/WerewolfRobe/README.md

 `elseif cmd[1] == "wwrobe" then WWRobe.Initialize(pid)`
 (or just put it anywhere below a previous command, such as `elseif (cmd[1] == "greentext"...`).

-6) Find `if myMod.OnGUIAction(pid, idGui, data) then return end` near the end and add `if WWRobe.OnGUIAction(pid, idGui, data) then return end` below it.
+6) Find `if myMod.OnGUIAction(pid, idGui, data) then return end` near the end of the file and add `if WWRobe.OnGUIAction(pid, idGui, data) then return end` below that line.

 7) (OPTIONAL) Open `WWRobe.lua` and edit the variables at the top, if you wish.

-8) Start your server and type `/wwrobe` in chat to see some magic
+8) Start your server and type `/wwrobe` in chat to see some magic.

+## CHANGELOG:
+### 1.1:
+Removed some redundant checks to speed things up.

+### 1.0:
+Initial release of the script.